 Finally, avoid non-binding auctions because everyone will bid collusively far from their indifference price to keep their margins in the “real” negotiation taking place afterward.

 - Dirty negotiation tricks of non-binding auction

-In non-binding auctions, including online non-binding auctions, it’s easier for the auctioneer to submit fake bid to increase the perceived competition and drive prices up.
+In non-binding auctions, including online non-binding auctions, it’s easier for the auctioneer to submit a fake bid to increase the perceived competition and drive prices up.

 - Games theory still seeks to do without sociology and psychology

-The author poignantly ask:
+The author poignantly asks:

 The degree to which those involved in negotiations really behave rationally – a prerequisite for the application of game theory – is an especially interesting question.

 When I read that “rational behavior” is a prerequisite for the application of game theory I can’t help but feel that the whole concept of game theory is undermined.

 Countless research has shown beyond any reasonable doubt that humans are not rational (just as three examples check: Kahneman, Ariely and also “Fooled by Randomness“).